Acid-Base Reactions

 a.
 Write out the equation for the dissociation of the salt NH4Br.

-hydrolysis of the cation that is produced from the dissociation of the ammonium bromide.
+b.Write out the hydrolysis of the cation that is produced from the dissociation of the ammonium bromide.

 c.
 From what kinds of acids and bases is ammonium bromide (NH4Br) made from?
 Strong acid/strong base?
 Strong acid/weak base?
 Strong base/weak acid?
 Weak base/weak acid?